frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeExecutiveOverview.md

 - Conversions - Total number of user sessions that reached the conversion goal.
 - Abandons - Total number of user sessions that did not reach the conversion goal.

+Each KPI cell displays the current value based on the selected timeframe.
+Each KPI is compared to a time shift that is selected in the TimeShift variable dropdown and will display, in parentheses, the KPI difference and trend direction.

 ![Executive Overview Dashboard](ExecutiveOverview-3.png)

 The bottom section charts customer satisfaction over the selected timeframe.